 On-Camera Audio Recording: Pencil Condenser Microphones

-‘s important to understand what microphones do and how they work when capturing audio.
-Each type and model comes with its own set of features and characteristics that can be used to your advantage when recording a subject.
+It’s important to understand what microphones do and how they work when capturing audio.
+Each and comes with its own set of features and characteristics that can be used to your advantage when recording a subject.
 In this audio recording tutorial, we’re going over pencil condenser microphones.
-So let’s in and start breaking this tool .
+So let’s jump in and start breaking this tool down.

 Pencil Condenser Microphones